jimytc/AMA/README.md

 A repository to ask [@jimytc](https://twitter.com/jimytc) anything.

-I have developed in Ruby for 7 years, mostly as a Ruby on Rails developer.
+I have become a Ruby on Rails developer for 7+ years.
 I was an Android developer before.
-Most of my career time are about backend engineering.
+I worked for AsusTek, [Cardinal Blue](https://cardinalblue.com) and now for [Chomp app](https://chomp.app).
 I sometimes [write](https://jimytc.com) about engineering, collaboration.
 If you have a question you're interested in reading me tap out a response for, this is just the joint for you.

 ### Ask a question